laurarebelo/GMD1/3-milestone-1/README.md

 The color mechanics are a central part of OverChrome, so it made sense for it to be one of the first things to be implemented.
 I actually implemented them before the Player Controls because I was so excited about the concept.
 Everything went as planned and it was a lot of fun.

-I made it so that the functions related to Colors reside in a separate script, not belonging to any Game Object, called Colorz.
-This script has static functions that can be used by any Script in the project.
+I made it so that the functions related to Colors would reside in a separate script, not belonging to any Game Object - the script is called Colorz not to clash with any previously-existing classes.
+This script has static functions that can be used by any script in the project.

 Since OverChrome works mostly with saturated colors, a lot of my support functions play with this.

 For example, there is a function GetColor that, instead of taking float values for R, G and B, takes booleans.
-So if I provide it with G and B, it will give me Cyan.
-And so on.
+So if I provide it with G and B, it will give me a Unity Color equal to Cyan (#00FFFF).
+The hex values are always 00 or FF, that's the idea.
 This is extremely useful when generating enemies, because they can only be of a saturated color.

-Another useful function is to get the opposite color when given the RGB booleans.
+Another useful function is to get the opposite color when given the same RGB booleans.
 This is good for determining what will be the right color to shoot an enemy with.
-(For example, a R enemy can only be damaged GB (cyan), so this function, when provided with R, will return GB.)
+(For example, a R enemy can only be damaged GB (cyan), so this GetOppositeColor() function, when provided with R, will return GB.)

 ## 3. Enemy Health

 Enemy health was a very interesting concept to implement.
 Our goal is to make the enemy entirely white, since the game works with additive colors.
-So we must shoot him with the colors that they're "short of".
+So, in a way, we must shoot him with the colors that they're "short of".

 When spawning an enemy, there are two things that we need to provide:
 - What are his initial colors?
-It is possible to choose any combination of R, G and B, except for all of these colors together.
+It is possible to choose any combination of R, G and B, except for all of these colors together at the same time.
 - What is his total health?

 Provided with these initial parameters, here's what happens in the Enemy Health script:

 - The script calculates what color corresponds to the combination of RGB provided, and assigns that color to the material of the Sprite Renderer.
 - The script calculates what is the "opposite" color of this enemy. (fx a GB enemy will have the opposite color R).
-This opposite color will be the only color that can deal damage to the enemy.
+This opposite color will be the only color that can deal damage to this enemy.
-- The script has a "GetHit()" function taking a damage value and a color value.
+- The script has a "GetHit()" function, taking a damage value and a color value.
   - The GetHit() function will be called by the bullets when colliding with the enemy.
   - If the color of the hit is the same as the enemy opposite color, the hit takes effect.
   - If the hit takes effect, the damage value will be subtracted from the enemy's health.